EspressoSystems/cape/README.md

     cargo watch

 The command (`check` by default) can be changed with `-x` (for example `cargo watch -x test`).

-## Examples

-Generate a `jf_aap::transfer::TransferNote` and save it to a file `my_note.bin`.
-Building with the `--release` flag make this a lot faster.

-    cargo run -p cap-rust-sandbox --example create_note --release

-Load the file:

-    cargo run -p cap-rust-sandbox --example read_note

 ## Linting & Formatting